danielskantze/itunes-library/README.md

 This repository is a fork of Steven Scholnick's repository (https://github.com/scholnicks/itunes-library).
 Hacked the reading of the library using a lookup instead of iterating across iTunes items.
 Parsing my huge iTunes lib went from several minutes to about 10 seconds.
 Also, see the discussion below.

-Installation : pip install itunesLibrary
+Installation : pip install git+https://github.com/danielskantze/itunes-library

 Example Code